hdinkel/ELM-CPIB-2017/0-frontmatter.md

 ## Significance statement

-*instructions: 120 word-maximum statement about the significance of the protocols/topic described in your manuscript*
+*instructions: Provide a 120-word-maximum statement about the significance of the protocols/topic described in your manuscript.
+This should be understandable to undergraduate- educated scientists outside their field of specialty.
+The goal is to explain the relevance of the work in broad context to a broad readership.
+It will be used in promotion of the article following publication.*